JSchwerdt2014/Nashville_Real_Estate_Sales/README.md

 ## **Project Discription**

 This project is a data analytical project about Nashville housing sales data.
-In this project, we make use of a kaggle dataset with Microsoft SQL to clean and sort our data set.
-We then visualize our dataset and make some statistical predictions with Tableau dashboards.
+In this project, we make use of a kaggle dataset with Microsoft SQL to clean and sort our data set for problem solving.
+We then visualize our dataset and make some statistical predictions with Tableau dashboards to answer our business problems for our investor.
 All visualization are included in the Visualizations folder.

 ## **Installation**